 A powerful proteinaceous meal for summer days served warm seasoning with chopped garlic and onions.
 A whole young chicken in the bowl and powerful herb ginseng are the main ingredients of this dish.
 One of the healthiest foods to try in Hongdae.

-Read other travel related posts:
+Read other travel-related posts:

-Hongdae street food guide
+Hongdae street food guide: what to taste?

-A popular dish in Korea made from long cylindrical rice cakes.
+A popular dish in Korea is made from long cylindrical rice cakes.
 Ingredients like fish cakes, boiled eggs, and scallions are also paired with Tteokbokki.
 You can choose either to season with chili paste or soy sauce.
 The nonspicy one also called the royal court version is prepared with rice cakes, sirloin, sesame oil, soy sauce, scallions, rock tripe, pine nuts, and toasted and ground sesame seeds and seasoned with soy sauce.

 Tteokbokki is also widely eaten in homes and rice cakes can be purchased in packets in semi hydrated form.
 With improvisation new dishes like Tteokbokki with seafood, cream and curry are also cooked.

-Bindae-tteok a popular street snack in Seoul made from mung beans.
+Bindae-tteok is a popular street snack in Seoul made from mung beans.
 It is prepared by grinding soaked mung beans and vegetables, meat, chopped scallions, garlic, chilies added to it.
 Then the mixer is made flat round shaped to fry in a pan with a considerable amount of oil.
 It is usually served with a dipping sauce made from soy sauce, vinegar, water, and ground pine nuts.

-The cream-filled Churro in the streets of Hongdae you can not deny them as morning snacks.
-They are traditionally made in Spain, Portugal, and now has become one of the loved snacks in many Asian countries.
+The cream-filled Churro in the streets of Hongdae you can not deny as morning snacks.
+They are traditionally made in Spain, Portugal, and now have become one of the loved snacks in many Asian countries.
 Churro is served with chocolate, peanut cream.
 The sweet soft snack melts in the mouth instantly.

 You can find a variety of seafood in Hongdae.
 But, fried squids are something that should not miss in the streets of Hongdae.
 They are fried in the sizzling oil either dipped in flour or soy sauce.
 And then served hot with chopped onions and green chilies.
 Put sea salt or black salt according to your need and have them.
 The taste surely you will not forget anytime.